Vibroacoustic Therapy

 Contraindications

-So, what conditions should make you exercise caution when using vibroacoustic therapy?
+What conditions should prompt you to exercise caution when using vibroacoustic therapy?

-Here are a few guidelines for conditions that indicate caution when using vibroacoustic.
+Here are a few guidelines for conditions that warrant caution when using vibroacoustic therapy.
 If you have questions about this modality, talk to your physician.

 1. Acute Inflammatory Conditions.
-Vibroacoustic therapy can negatively impact healing during inflammation’s acute or beginning phase.
+Vibroacoustic therapy can negatively impact healing during the acute or initial phase of inflammation.

 • Pacemaker or electronic implants.
 Although the vibrations are fine, implanted electronic devices can have issues with the magnetic fields that occur during use.

 • Psychosis.
-Although not entirely contraindicated, I would suggest physician guidance and self-awareness.
+Although not entirely contraindicated, I recommend seeking physician guidance and being mindful of your self-awareness.
 At times, the vibrations may seem invasive to persons experiencing Vibroacoustic therapy and can be interpreted as a form of internal invasion in a psychotic state of mind.
 My goal is to provide relaxation and healing, not aggravate your system!

 • Pregnancy.
 The impact on the fetus or mother has not been thoroughly researched, and a fully immersive vibroacoustic therapy session should not be used.
-Alternative treatments involve activating meridians through vibrations for a similar calming effect, avoiding the pelvic region.
+Alternative treatments involve activating meridians through vibrations to achieve a similar calming effect, while avoiding the pelvic region.

 • Acute Physical Conditions.
 This is another area that your physician would greatly support as an adjunct therapy.
 Before starting treatment, discuss with your doctor if there is any reason it would harm your recovery.

 • Hypertonia.
-Those with low blood pressure are cautioned from using Vibroacoustic therapy, which can cause a dip in blood pressure due to the relaxed state and vibrations.
+Individuals with low blood pressure are advised against using Vibroacoustic therapy, as it can cause a drop in blood pressure due to the relaxed state and vibrations.
 Again, talk to your physician if you would like to try this!

 A few other conditions where you should seek physician input are persons with clotting disorders, recent unhealed medical procedures, epilepsy or seizure disorders, and hemorrhage or active bleeding.